IT Internship Resume: Your Tool to Kickstart Your Career in IT (Plus Example and Tips in Writing Yours)

 3. Save and submit as a portable document format (PDF).

 Ready to submit your internship resume?
-Make sure that it is in PDF version instead of Word file.
-The main reason is that, when the hiring manager opens your application, the PDF keeps the design and formatting of your resume the way you wrote it in Word document.
+Make sure that it is in PDF format instead of a Word file.
+The main reason is that, when the hiring manager opens your application, the PDF keeps the design and formatting of your resume exactly the way you created it in the Word document.

 Note: You may also check out our blogs on 10-Step Guide to Writing the Best IT Resume and The 5 Most Common IT Resume Writing Errors to Shun to learn more about crafting an IT resume.